2020 California Proposition 22

-The initiative became state law after passage in November 2020, was challenged in California state courts in 2021, and was upheld on appeal in 2023.
+The initiative became state law after passage in November 2020, was challenged in California state courts in 2021, and was upheld on appeal in 2023 and by the California Supreme Court in 2024.

 Background

 In 2019, Assembly Bill 5 was passed, and it was designed by lawmakers to require companies to classify ride-hail drivers and other gig-economy workers as "employees".
 It requires companies to classify all workers as employees unless companies can prove that the workers: are not directed or controlled by the company during their work time, and their work is not the company's "core" business, and the worker has their own business doing that type of work.
 Lyft and Uber refused to comply with this law, and stated a desire to keep drivers classified as independent contractors.

 In August 2020, the California court ordered Uber and Lyft to comply with the law within a 10-day deadline.
 The companies said they would shut down their operation in California if drivers had to become employees.
 On August 20, the deadline day, the companies asked for an extension.
 The court granted an extension until November 4, 2020, on the condition that Uber and Lyft CEOs provide a sworn testimony by October 4 confirming their plan to comply with AB 5.
 The companies indicated they would no longer shut down.
 The ride-hail companies, joined by DoorDash and Instacart, supported Proposition 22 for the November 3, 2020, ballot election, which was held one day prior to the extended AB 5 deadline on November 4.